 - 2 Tbsp olive oil

-- 2/3 to 1 cup warm water (extra as needed) *Note* Adjust water usage depending on flour.
+- 1/2 c to 2/3 cup warm water (extra as needed) *Note* Adjust water usage depending on flour.
 You want the consistency to be somewhat sticky but not runny.
 The more water you, the softer the bread.

 - Proof yeast.
-Place active dry yeast in warm water (95-105 F) and mix with sugar.
+Place active dry yeast in 2/3 c warm water (95-105 F) and mix with sugar.
 Let is sit for 5 minutes.
 If it bubbles, it’s active.
 Set aside until ready to use.

-- In a large mixing bowl or mixer bowl, whisk together your dry ingredients.
-Mix the yeast mixture together with dry ingredients, then add the 2/3 c water, oil, and vinegar.
-Mix well until you get soft sticky dough, similar to pizza dough.
-If the dough seems too dry (depending on the kind of flour you’re using), mix in extra water only as needed (1/4 c to 1/2 c).
+- In a large mixing bowl or stand mixer bowl, whisk/sift together your dry ingredients.
+Add the yeast mixture together with dry ingredients, then add the oil and vinegar.
+Mix well, then add 1/2 c of warm water until you get soft sticky dough, similar to pizza dough.
+If the dough seems too dry (depending on the kind of flour you’re using), mix in any extra water only as needed (2 tbsp – 1/3 c should be enough ).

-- Knead the dough for 5 minutes in the stand mixer with a dough hook (you may also do this by hands with floured hands to prevent from sticking).
+- Knead the dough for 5 minutes in the stand mixer with a dough hook.

-- After dough has risen, score the top with serrated knife, dust with flour, then bake at 350° preheated oven for 35 to 45 minutes (internal temperature 190-200F).
+- After dough has risen, gently score the top with serrated knife, dust with flour, then bake in a preheated oven at 350° for 35 to 55 minutes (internal temperature needs to reach 210-212).
 Brushing with 1 TBSP melted vegan butter 10 minutes before done (optional).

 - Let bread cool on counter for 10 minutes to 15 minutes before slicing into it.
 This bread is freezer friendly!

 Tips for vegan gluten free yeast bread and baking!

-- If your all purpose flour DOES has xanthan gum included in ingredients, you will not need it for this recipe.
-But take into mind that each brand of AP gluten free flour will bake different.
+- Take into mind that each brand of AP gluten free flour will bake different.
 Play with ingredients!
 Note – the 1:1 gluten free flours do not work